 - The first press fraction - the most valuable must from grape pressing

-This dual meaning causes confusion even among experienced champagne lovers.
+This double meaning causes confusion even among experienced champagne lovers.

 The Cuvée as Press Fraction: Liquid Gold